 3. If your employer started contributing to the NHRIPP after June 1, 2016, you will receive up to two years of past service once you complete 24 months of continuous membership or reach age 65.
 If you are eligible, you will receive another year of past service for each additional year of continuous Plan membership you complete, to a maximum of five additional years.

-If you want to calculate your monthly pension at retirement, check out the pension estimate calculator on the member portal.
-Click on the member sign-in button at the top of this page to access the My InSite member portal and follow the instructions.
+If you want to calculate your monthly pension at retirement, use the pension estimate calculator on the member portal.
+Click on the member sign-in button at the top of this page to access My InSite and follow the instructions.

 You can also request an estimate of your monthly pension amount by calling InBenefits at 905-889-6200 or toll-free at 1-800-287-4816.